-- 12. A written complaint may be filed and signed by a Complainant or signed by a Title IX Coordinator requesting an investigation into Sexual Harassment.
-The filing of a Complaint serves to initiate a formal grievance process, and also makes the informal resolution process available. - a.
-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the Education Program or Activity of the University.
-A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, or other means the University may provide. - i.
-Filed by a Complainant means a document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint. - b.
-Filing of a Formal Complaint initiates the grievance process and the availability of an informal resolution process. - i.
-Informal resolution is not available for complaints by students that have an employee as Respondent. - c.
-If specific circumstances warrant, the Title IX Coordinator may sign a Formal Complaint to initiate a grievance process against the Respondent when the Complainant does not wish to do so if doing so is not clearly unreasonable in light of the circumstances. - i.
-Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not considered to be the Complainant. - ii.
-The Title IX Coordinator who signs a Formal Complaint must allow another Coordinator to provide oversight of that case through conclusion and cannot be involved in any way that may affect or influence the investigation, hearing, or outcome. - d.
-The Title IX Coordinator, in their discretion, also may consolidate Formal Complaints when the allegations of sexual harassment arise out of the same facts or circumstances.
-Consolidation is permitted if there are multiple complaints against one or more Respondents by multiple Complainants or by the same Complainant. - 13.
-The Title IX Coordinator will provide written notice to the known parties after receiving a Formal Complaint with sufficient advance notice to enable the parties to prepare for a meeting with the assigned Investigator, that includes: - a.
-Notice of a Complaint being filed with the allegations of sexual harassment. - b.
-A statement of details known at the time including identifies of the parties involved (if known), the conduct alleged to constitute sexual harassment, and the date(s) and location(s) of the alleged incident(s). - c.
-A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination of responsibility or non-responsibility is made at the conclusion of the grievance process - d.
-Notice that the parties may have an advisor of their choice to attend all meetings, who may be, but does not need to be an attorney. - e.
-Notice that the parties and their advisors will have the ability to inspect and review evidence collected during the investigation.
+- 12. A written Formal Complaint may be filed and signed by a Complainant or signed by a Title IX Coordinator requesting an investigation into Sexual Harassment.
+The filing of a Formal Complaint serves to initiate a formal resolution process and also makes the informal resolution process available. - a.
+A Formal Complaint may be filed by the Complainant with the Title IX Coordinator in person, by mail, or by electronic mail, or other means the University may provide. - i.
+Filed by a Complainant means a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint. - b.
+If specific circumstances warrant, the Title IX Coordinator may sign a Formal Complaint to initiate the formal resolution process against the Respondent when the Complainant does not wish to do so if doing so is not clearly unreasonable in light of the circumstances.
+Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not considered to be the Complainant. - c.
+The Title IX Coordinator, in their discretion, also may consolidate Formal Complaints when the allegations of Sexual Harassment arise out of the same facts or circumstances.
+Consolidation is permitted if there are multiple Formal Complaints against one or more Respondents by multiple Complainants or by the same Complainant.

+- d.
+The Title IX Coordinator will review all Formal Complaints to determine whether they fall within the scope of this Policy.
+A Formal Complaint may be dismissed per the guidelines outlined in Paragraph 37. - 13.
+After receiving a Formal Complaint, the Title IX Coordinator will provide a written notice of allegations simultaneously to the known parties with sufficient advance notice to enable the parties to prepare for a meeting with the assigned Investigator.
+The notice of allegations will include: - a.
+Notice of a Formal Complaint being filed with the allegations of Sexual Harassment and of the procedures that apply. - b.
+A statement of details known at the time including identifies of the parties involved (if known), the conduct alleged to constitute Sexual Harassment, and the date(s) and location(s) of the alleged incident(s). - c.
+A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the formal resolution process. - d.
+Notice that the parties may have an advisor of their choice, who may be, but does not need to be, an attorney, to attend all meetings, interviews, and hearings. - e.
+Notice that the parties will have the ability to inspect and review evidence collected during the investigation. - f.
+Information regarding any provision in the University code of conduct that prohibits knowing making false statements or submitting false information during the resolution processes. - g.
+Additional allegations about the Complainant or Respondent that were not included in the initial notice.